alexlande/alexlande.github.com/articles/_posts/2012-01-12-conditional-stylesheets.markdown

 style: /css/articles/technical.css
 comments: true
 published: true
+timestamp: true
 ---
-<h2 class="entry-title">{{ page.title }}</h2>

-If you're writing CSS in 2012, there's a good chance that you're aware of pre-processing through SASS or LESS.
+If you're writing CSS in 2012, there's a good chance that you've tried pre-processing through SASS or LESS.
 [Nicolas Gallagher](http://nicolasgallagher.com/) recently described a SASS technique for mobile first development that allows you to easily deliver large screen styles to outdated browsers.
 After experimenting with the technique, I've found some ways to push it even further.

 ### Pre-processing to the Rescue